 There are chances that the person may not be able to tolerate liquids which are necessary to replace the water loss from the body.
 At such times medical intervention may be necessary.

 Other than vomiting, diarrhea is among the common causes of dehydration.
-Like vomiting it can also be caused due to particular food item not agreeing with the system.
+Like vomiting, it can also be caused due to a particular food item not agreeing with the system.

 It can also be caused either due to consuming contaminated food or drinking water that is contaminated.

-With every visit to the washroom it is necessary that the loss fluids in the body are replenished.
+With every visit to the washroom, it is necessary that the loss of fluids in the body are replenished.

 Dearrhea is the most common reason a person loses excess water.
-Diarrhea consist of unusually frequent or unusually liquid bowel movements and excessive watery evacuations of fecal material.
+Diarrhea consists of unusually frequent or unusually liquid bowel movements and excessive watery evacuations of faecal material.

-Vomiting is the avt of forcible emptying the stomach has to overcome the pressures that are normally in place to keep food and secretions within the stomach.
+Vomiting is the act of forcible emptying the stomach has to overcome the pressures that are normally in place to keep food and secretions within the stomach.

 Exercising is another cause of dehydration.
 Any sport or exercise that causes one to sweat can cause dehydration.

-Along with working out the hot weather and wrong kind of clothing can cause further dehydration.
+Along with working out the hot weather and the wrong kind of clothing can cause further dehydration.

-In addition drinking too much alcohol can cause dehydration.
-This is often the case with alcoholics, a main cause of dehydration in the elderly is due to some of the prescriptions they sometimes need to take care needs to be taken to make sure that this is prevented.
+In addition drinking, too much alcohol can cause dehydration.
+This is often the case with alcoholics, the main cause of dehydration in the elderly is due to some of the prescriptions they sometimes need to take care needs to be taken to make sure that this is prevented.

-Signs and symptoms signs and symptoms and adults and teenagers are dizziness, dark urine, orange yellow colored, and with especially strong odor.
+Signs and symptoms signs and symptoms and adults and teenagers are dizziness, dark urine, orange-yellow coloured, and with an especially strong odour.

-Dry mouth weaknessm, inability to urinatem, nausea, mand vomiting, pitting edema is another symptom that might be observed.
+Dry mouth weakness, inability to urinate, nausea, and vomiting, pitting oedema is another symptom that might be observed.

 Especially in old people affected by dehydration.
-In case of people affected by pitting edema swelling is observed due to fluid retention in the body tissues.
+In the case of people affected by pitting oedema swelling is observed due to fluid retention in the body tissues.

 When pressure is applied to the swollen area it leaves a dent in the skin that stays for some time even after the pressure is released.

-Crying without tears at least 3 hours without wet diapers dry mouth and tongue, general fatigue or irritability high fever, pitting edema, sunken eyes, abdomen or cheeks, etc may indicate ...,
+Crying without tears at least 3 hours without wet diapers dry mouth and tongue, general fatigue or irritability high fever, pitting oedema, sunken eyes, abdomen or cheeks, etc may indicate ...,

 ..., dehydration in children.
 Treatment options prevention is better than cure hence measures should be taken to maintain the levels of water and electrolytes in the body.